 The easiest way to add a field to a pivot table is to check the box next to the field you want to add.

-By default, fields that contain numeric information are added to the values area, and fields that contain text are added to the row label area.
+By default, fields that contain numeric information are added to the Values area of the pivot table, and fields that contain text are added to the row label area.

-Fields added to the Row Labels area appear as headings on the left of the table, and fields added to the Column Labels area appear as headings across the top of the table.
+Fields added to the Row Labels area appear as labels at the left of the table, and fields added to the Column Labels area appear as headings across the top of the table.
 Fields added to the Values area appear inside the table.

 You can see how the field list pane mimics the pivot table layout.